 Existing works on the robust average-reward RL is still sparse.
-Existing studies on analyzing $Q$-learning updates provide only asymptotic convergence results \citep{wang2023model, wang2024robust}. \citep{sunpolicy2024} examine the iteration complexity of vanilla policy gradient for the same problem but assume an oracle that yields exact gradients.
-Sample complexity studies on model-based line of work converts the average-reward objective into an equivalent discounted task and then applies planning algorithms \citep{wang2023robust, chen2025sample}. \citep{roch2025finite} also provides non-asymptotic convergence by bounding the sample complexity of a robust Halpern iteration with recursive sampling.
+Existing studies on analyzing $Q$-learning updates provide only asymptotic convergence results \citep{wang2023model, wang2024robust}. \citep{sunpolicy2024} examines the iteration complexity of vanilla policy gradient for the same problem but assumes an oracle that yields the exact robust $Q$ functions.
+Sample complexity studies on model-based line of work converts the average-reward objective into an equivalent discounted task and then applies planning algorithms \citep{wang2023robust, chen2025sample}. \citep{roch2025finite} provides a model-free non-asymptotic convergence method by bounding the sample complexity of a robust Halpern iteration with recursive sampling.
 Non-asymptotic results for standard model-free control methods such as $Q$-learning or actor–critic therefore remain open.

 Tackling the robust average-reward RL problem is significantly harder than solving its standard non-robust counterpart.
-In actor-critic and $Q$-learning algorithms, the learner needs to evaluate the value function, the Q function and the long-run average reward, all under the most adverse transition kernel in the uncertainty set, while only observing samples from the single nominal kernel.
+In actor-critic and $Q$-learning algorithms, the learner needs to evaluate the value function, the $Q$ function, and the long-run average reward, all under the most adverse transition kernel in the uncertainty set, while only observing samples from the single nominal kernel.
 We consider three common families of uncertainty sets: contamination sets, total-variation (TV) distance uncertainty sets, and Wasserstein distance uncertainty sets.
 In the non-robust setting, one can estimate values and rewards directly from trajectories, but robustness introduces an extra optimization layer in which an adversary reshapes the dynamics.
 Classical estimators \citep{wei2020model, agarwal2021theory, jin2018q} disregard this adversarial aspect and therefore fail.
 Progress requires new algorithms that can reason about the worst-case dynamics using only the data generated by the nominal model.